 - Mathews, Jana Eileen.
 2022.
 The Benefits of Friends: inside the complicated world of today's sororities and fraternities.
 Chapel Hill: University of North Carolina Press.

 - Ross, Lawrence C. 2000.
 The divine nine: the history of African American fraternities and sororities.
 New York, NY: Kensington Books.

 - Sanua, Marianne Rachel.
 2003.
 Going Greek: Jewish college fraternities in the United States, 1895-1945.
 Detroit: Wayne State University Press.

 - Syrett, Nicholas L. 2009.
 The company he keeps: a history of white college fraternities.
 Chapel Hill: University of North Carolina Press.

 - Torbenson, Craig L., and Gregory Parks.
 2009.
 Brothers and sisters: diversity in college fraternities and sororities.
 Madison [N.J.]: Fairleigh Dickinson University Press.

 - Turk, Diana B. 2004.
 Bound by a mighty vow: sisterhood and women's fraternities, 1870-1920.
 New York: New York University Press.

-Many universities and colleges are establishing programs to actively collect the history of Greek-letter groups on their campus (as well as other student organizations), so check with the university archives or special collections if interested in student life on a specific campus.
+Many universities and colleges are establishing programs to actively collect the history of fraternities and sororities on their campus (as well as other student organizations), so check with the university archives or special collections if interested in student life on a specific campus.